 When thinking of Thai food, there’s no doubt that what instantly comes to mind are robust curries and bowls of steamed white rice.
-However, if you pay close attention to the sheets of textures and flavors in your beloved Papaya Salad or the way a Thai Red Curry so easily soaks up sticky rice, you’ll notice that these plates are designed not just for tastes sake, but also for the experience as a whole.
+However, if you pay close attention to the sheets of textures and flavors in your beloved Papaya Salad or the way a Thai Red Curry so easily soaks up sticky rice, you’ll notice that these plates are designed not just for taste’s sake, but also for the experience as a whole.
 Layering different flavors and textures are crucial qualities found in Thai plates, which are also reflected in their sweets.

 A perfect example is the Thai classic Black Beans Sago, also known as Sa Koo Tua Dum.
-This soup-like dessert marries starchy red adzuki beans, gelatinous tapioca pearls and velvety coconut milk into one mouth-watering medley of savory and sweet spoonfuls, of which are sure to amaze your taste buds.
+This soup-like dessert marries starchy red adzuki beans, gelatinous tapioca pearls, and velvety coconut milk into one mouth-watering medley of savory and sweet spoonfuls, of which are sure to amaze your taste buds.
 Much like their Southeast Asian neighbors, Thailand doesn’t stop experimenting with textures.
-Khanom Bueang, or Thai Crispy Pancakes, are like crunchy tacos, which are then stuffed with a sweet cream and topped with salty shredded coconut or Foi Thong, fried egg strips.
+Khanom Bueang, or Thai Crispy Pancakes, are like crunchy tacos, which are then stuffed with sweet cream and topped with salty shredded coconut or Foi Thong, fried egg strips.

 Two Must-Have Ingredients

 It’s no surprise that coconut milk is one of the key components you’ll find in almost every Thai sweet.
 After all, it’s made its way into almost every other Thai dish.
-Whether cooked separately and poured on top of fresh fruit, like a hot soup-y topping of sorts, or made into a custard with rosewater and served alongside sticky rice, coconut milk makes an appearance in almost all Thai desserts.
+Whether cooked separately and poured on top of fresh fruit, like a hot soup topping of sorts or made into a custard with rosewater and served alongside sticky rice, coconut milk makes an appearance in almost all Thai desserts.
 Time to stock up!

 Next on our list of key ingredients – rice flour.
 Rice comes in many shapes and forms in Southeast Asian cooking, and even more so in Thai desserts.
-As a start, rice flour is often used to make dough in classics like Boua Loy, an authentic dessert which consists of sticky rice flour balls that are drenched in a coconut and brown sugar syrup.
+As a start, rice flour is often used to make the dough in classics like Boua Loy, an authentic dessert which consists of sticky rice flour balls that are drenched in a coconut and brown sugar syrup.
 Rice flour also takes the form of batter in fried treats, like these Thai Fried Bananas, known as Goreng Pisang.

 Bring on the Exotic Fruit